ifIMust/srsr/README.md

 ## Further plans
-- Move the Python client to a separate repository.
 - Deploy a package containing a server binary.
 - Write API tests to replace manual/scripted testing
 - Validate addresses submitted to `/register`